eye-square/ios-sdk/README.md

 - ProjectID, SubjectGroupID and UserHash are set using the `data` property of the task controller.
 - Finally, to receive the task end event and success, we can use the `delegate` property of the task controller.
 The listener needs to implement the `TaskDelegate` protocol.
 In the examples, we've used the main ViewController for that purpose.

+### possible success values:

+success is an integer and represents the result of the task.

+* -1: a technical error occured, the subject couldn't start/get through the survey.
+This is often caused by wrongly passed ProjectIds and or SubjectGroupIds
+* 0: the success criteria of the ad/subjectGroup wasn't met
+* 1: the success criteria of the ad/subjectGroup was met
+* 2: the user canceled the run early

 #### Swift

 ```swift